gregclar/nsl-editor/README.md

 ## How to run the test suite

+Presumes: you have a copy of an NSL database Preparation - run:  rails db:schema:dump to produce db/structure.sql Preparation - edit: db/structure.sql to remove min/max constraints on nsl_global_seq

 Create a test database, load the sql structure, run tests:
     createdb -O nsldev ned_test
     RAILS_ENV=test rake db:structure:load